 The result of the confusing similarity evaluation of IDN ccTLDs, i.e denying the use of a legitimate IDN ccTLD, is in some cases solely to avoid the highly speculative risk of user confusion with a two-letter code that is not yet in use and, which may or may not be assigned at some point in the future.

-It is the understanding of the WG that the potential risk of user confusion is partly due to issue around the implementation of relevant RFCs and/or other industry standards by software and application providers.
+It is the understanding of the WG that the potential risk of user confusion is partly due to issues around the implementation of relevant RFCs and/or other industry standards by software and application providers.
 This is in particular the case where the confusing similarity risk is only due to confusing similarity of the string in UPPER CASE.
 Rather than seeking to address the issue of upper case usage of domain names through the IDN ccTLD process, it is more appropriate to do so through ICANN’s universal acceptance support group, which can, for example, encourage software providers to follow relevant standards with regard to upper and lower case domain names.

 It is a general accepted principle that user and consumer protection, which includes avoiding user confusion, with respect to ccTLDs is first and foremost a local matter, embedded in applicable law and relevant related public policies.
 For example the protection of privacy and related WHOIS policies for the (IDN) ccTLD are and have always considered to be a local matter.
 The use of (IDN) ccTLDs including rules around consumer protection are defined by the local significant interested parties for the (IDN) ccTLD), which by definition includes the relevant government.
 In the view of the WG the current practice that has evolved around the confusing similarity of IDN ccTLDs strings is a major anomaly, which undermines the principle of local determination.
 Should there be a realistic risk of user confusion caused by confusing similarity of the IDN ccTLD string itself, it should be addressed locally, through the IDN ccTLD policy and policy development.